Lab team embracing Halloween in aid of Norfolk Blood Bikes

 We want your thoughts!

-We have developed an ongoing user and patient survey to enable us to continue making improvements to our service.
-We would really appreciate your feedback.
+We have developed ongoing user and patient surveys to enable us to continue making improvements to our service.
+The user survey can be completed by healthcare professionals, and services that request tests and rely on the results; this can include:

 The laboratory at NNUH has been working towards being part of a nationwide initiative to help children and their parents/ guardians understand what happens when they have a blood test.
 Children undergoing treatment can meet Biomedical Scientists, see the lab equipment, ask questions and be a scientist for the day!
 The children will wear a special Harvey’s gang lab coat for the day and receive a goody bag at the end.